anutays/TeasingGame/README.md

 TeasingGame's actions are completely dependent on the script.
 Therefore, it may harm your computer in some way.

-!!!
-If you have problems with displaying the window, see Known issues !!!

 # How to download

 Method 1.
 Code (green button) - Download ZIP.